Alexandra Rose Day

 Queen Alexandra's Rose Day continued to be celebrated even after her death in 1925.
-Rare Autochrome colour photos exist of women selling paper roses with poster billboards and decorated collecting cans in Seaford, East Sussex on the 'Seventeenth Celebration Alexandra Day in memory of H.M Queen Alexandra Saturday June 16, 1928.'
+Autochrome colour photos exist of women selling paper roses with poster billboards and decorated collecting cans in Seaford, East Sussex on the 'Seventeenth Celebration Alexandra Day in memory of H.M Queen Alexandra Saturday June 16, 1928.'

-After a period of raising money for charities that do not normally get national attention for fundraising, today Alexandra Rose Charities is tackling food poverty in London, most notably through providing vouchers for disadvantaged families to buy fresh fruit and vegetables.
+After a period of raising money for charities which do not normally get national attention for fundraising, today the charity is addressing food poverty in London, most notably through providing vouchers for disadvantaged families to buy fresh fruit and vegetables.

-The Prime Minister traditionally launches the day by being the first to buy a rose.
+The Prime Minister traditionally launches the day by being the first person to buy a rose.

 Princess Alexandra, The Honourable Lady Ogilvy, Queen Alexandra's great-granddaughter, is the current president of Alexandra Rose Day.